The Case for Learned In-Memory Joins: Related Work

 \textbf{Nested Loop Joins (NLJ).} Due to their simplicity and good performance in many cases, nested loop joins are widely used in database engines for decades~\cite{HSH07}.
 They have been extensively studied against other join algorithms either on their own (e.g.,~\cite{CZ14}) or within the query optimization context (e.g.,~\cite{LGM+15}).
 Block and indexed nested loop joins are the most popular variants~\cite{HL06}.
 Several works revisited their implementations to improve the performance for hierarchical caching (e.g.,~\cite{HL06}) and modern hardware (e.g., GPU~\cite{HYF+08}).

 \textbf{Sort-based Joins ({\sj}).} Numerous algorithms have been proposed to improve the performance of sort-based joins over years.
 However, we here highlight the parallel approaches as they are the most influential ones~\cite{KKL+09, AKN12, BAT+13, SCD16, BMS+17}.~\cite{KKL+09} provided the first evaluation study for sort-based join in a multi-core setting, and developed an analytical model for the join performance that predicted the cases where sort-merge join would be more efficient than hash joins.
-In particular, sort-merge join is expected to be better than hash join for large data inputs when there is a limited per-core bandwidth.
 After that, {\mpsm}~\cite{AKN12} was proposed to significantly improve the performance of sort-based join on {\numa}-aware systems.
-Basically, {\mpsm} tuned their implementation to avoid excessive writing to non-local memory.
 Multi-Way sort-merge join (we refer to it as {\mway}) is another state-of-the-art algorithm~\cite{BAT+13} that improved over~\cite{KKL+09} by using wider {\simd} instructions and range partitioning to provide efficient multi-threading without heavy synchronization.
-Although its improvement, {\mway} shows less efficiency than the multi-threaded partitioned hash join proposed in~\cite{BAT+13}.
-This conclusion is confirmed by a later experimental study of different hash-based and sort-based joins~\cite{SCD16}.
-Other research works focused on studying the sort-based join for modern hardware (e.g., GPU~\cite{HYF+08}) and RDMA settings~\cite{BMS+17}.